Kinetic simulations of the cosmic ray pressure anisotropy instability: cosmic ray scattering rate in the saturated state: Benchmark tests on for the adaptive method

 \subsection{Accuracy test: fitting method for $f_0$ in the expanding box}

 We simulate the adiabatic evolution of the CR population in the expanding box to validate the fitting method outlined by Equation~\ref{equ::adapt_delta_f_fit_xi}~\&~\ref{equ::adapt_delta_f_fit_p_0}.
-In the absence of isotropization from waves and solely driven by box expansion/compression, each CR particle conserves $p\mu a^2(t)$ and $p a(t) \sqrt{1-\mu^2}$ (Equation \ref{equ::pic}, also see the Appendix of \citealp{2023MNRAS.523.3328S}).
-Consequently, the CR distribution $f$, starting from an initial isotropic $\kappa$ distribution (Equation \ref{equ::kappa_dist_iso}), should precisely conform to the anisotropic $\kappa$ distribution (Equation \ref{equ::kappa_dist_aniso}) with $\xi=a(t)$.
-In this benchmark problem, we utilize Equations \ref{equ::adapt_delta_f_fit_xi} and \ref{equ::adapt_delta_f_fit_p_0} to dynamically fit the CR anisotropy parameter $\xi$ and the peak momentum $p_0$.
-If the fitting method performs correctly, the fitted $\xi$ should equal to $a(t)$, while the fitted $p_0$ should remain constant.
+In the absence of isotropization from waves and solely driven by box expansion/compression, each CR particle conserves $p_\parallel a^2(t) = p\mu a^2(t)$ and $p_\perp a(t) = p a(t) \sqrt{1-\mu^2}$ (Equation~\ref{equ::pic}, also see the Appendix of \citealp{2023MNRAS.523.3328S}).
+Consequently, the CR distribution $f$, starting from an initial isotropic $\kappa$ distribution (Equation \ref{equ::kappa_dist_iso}), should conform to the bi-$\kappa$ distribution \citep{1991PhFlB...3.1835S},

+with the anisotropy parameter $\xi=a(t)$.
+In addition, the CR number density in the expanding box should depend on $a(t)$ as $\int f \dd^3 \boldsymbol{p} \propto a^{-4}(t)$.
+This leads to the anisotropic $\kappa$ distribution as given in Equation~\ref{equ::kappa_dist_aniso}.
+In this benchmark problem, taking the advantage that $\xi=a(t)$ is accurately known in the absence of waves, we utilize Equations~\ref{equ::adapt_delta_f_fit_xi}~and~\ref{equ::adapt_delta_f_fit_p_0} to dynamically fit $\xi$ and the peak momentum $p_0$ and test the accuracy of our adaptive $\delta f$ method.

 The simulation setup largely follows the fiducial runs in the expanding/compressing boxes, albeit slightly simplified for test purposes.
 We initialize CRs in a uniform isotropic $\kappa$ distribution (Equation \ref{equ::kappa_dist_iso}) with $p_0=200 U_A$ and $\kappa=1.25$.
 The simulation particles are segregated into eight momentum bins, with $2.4576\times 10^6$ particles allocated to each bin, matching the total number of simulation particles in the fiducial runs (Section \ref{sec::setup}).
 To prevent isotropization, we set the initial wave amplitudes to zero and disable the CR backreaction.
 The background field and the expanding box setup are identical to those in Section \ref{sec::setup}, while the expansion/compression rate is elevated to $\dot{a} = \pm 10^{-2} \Omega_0$.
-The simulation spans $10^2 \Omega_0^{-1}$, where the CR anisotropy level becomes significant by the end of the simulation, with $f_0$ updated every $\Delta T_{\text{adapt}} = 1 \Omega_0^{-1}$.
+The simulation spans $10^2 \Omega_0^{-1}$, where the CR anisotropy becomes significant by the end of the simulation, with $f_0$ updated every $\Delta T_{\text{adapt}} = 1 \Omega_0^{-1}$.